What is Elavil Prescribed to Treat?

 - Quitting smoking

 Research tells us that the list goes on and on.
 However, a prescription of Elavil may not have helped with these conditions.
 Additionally, taking a toxic drug such as Elavil may have even caused other unwanted symptoms to begin to emerge that you never experienced before taking Elavil.
-This may have resulted in an overall worsening of health rather than any real or actual improvements to your health and is noted on the FDA label as a possible outcome of taking Elavil.2
+This may have resulted in an overall worsening of health rather than any real or actual improvements to your health and is noted on the FDA label as a possible outcome of taking amitriptyline or Elavil.2

 It is not at all uncommon to have been prescribed Elavil unnecessarily.
 Why does this happen so often?
 Without a doubt, underlying root causes for undesirable symptoms may have been overlooked before beginning a toxic drug regimen, perhaps in haste or desperation.
 But that could only mask symptoms, and only temporarily at that.

 Unfortunately, with toxic drugs, there can be a whole range of additional health consequences.
 These may lead to the decision of getting off Elavil.
 This can be turned to one’s advantage, however, where a person then has the opportunity of exploring other treatment approaches to find relief from their original symptoms.
 Symptoms can be like guideposts that show the way to the correction of deficiencies, toxic accumulations, or other correctable reasons that health and life have not been free from discomforts.
+Toxic bioaccumulation can be safely purged from the body and is one of the biggest reasons our programs are so effective.
+This and other supports are key to neurotransmitter rehabilitation, a fundamental part of healing after antidepressant use.

 Please contact us at Alternative to Meds Center for much more information about our programs that have helped so many trying to quit Elavil or other toxic prescription drugs.
 We can explain the various treatments and protocols used to make Elavil cessation a comfortable and transformative, health-restoring experience.
+You can also visit our services overview pages to find more detailed descriptions of the services offered inpatient to our clients.

 We invite you to find out more about how Elavil tapering can be part of a much more broad and comprehensive health program, one that can allow a person to start to be freed of their original symptoms that prescription drugs did not and could not fix.